Hollow Sun: AKAI Years

-Which was their 1986 foray into “box” samplers, incentivising buyers away from the more expensive and much larger likes of the Emulator II and Fairlight CMI.
-Further info about which can be found in an article here The Art of Discovery.
+The S900 was Akai’s 1986 foray into “box” samplers, incentivising buyers away from the more expensive and much larger likes of the Emulator II and Fairlight CMI.
+Further info about which can be found in my article The Art of Discovery.

 Here’s Stephen in his own words: